 PeakView’s LEM™ solution provides users with a fast, easy to use, 3D EM modeling capability from within their design environment.
 A single click from within the Virtuoso® or Laker™ layout views allows for designs with passive structures and interconnect to be automatically extracted for a complete 3D electromagnetic analysis.
 PeakView’s high-capacity EM engine supports complex multi-port structures and swiftly creates accurate EM models with corresponding views in the design library.

 LEM™ is a versatile, easy-to-use tool that supports electromagnetic analysis and modeling of design layouts.
 It enables designers to incrementally adjust the parameters of precisely architected devices during their design process.
-Composite layouts with passives, interconnect, DFM structures (e.g. fill) and wafer scale package elements are accurately EM analyzed with LEM.
+Composite layouts with passives, interconnect, DFM structures (e.g. metal-fill) and wafer scale package elements are accurately EM analyzed with LEM.

 PeakView™ LEM for Layouts with Devices and Interconnect